manguyen0017/4-comma-Assignment_01/README.md

 ### Future Work
 * Expanding beyond Yonkoma to explore longer-form AI generated comics and stories.
-* Experimenting with different AI models and modular techniques.
+* Experimenting with different AI models and tools.
+* Further exploring modular revision techniques for UI integration.
 * Investigating user perception of AI-generated failures through surveys or user testing.

 ## Conclusion
-This project highlights the iterative struggle of refining AI-generated content, using humor to emphasize the disconnect between user intent and AI execution.
-As AI continues evolving, understanding its limitations, biases, and unpredictability remains crucial—especially in creative fields where human expectations don’t always align with machine logic.
+This project highlights the struggle of iterating and refining AI-generated content, using humor to emphasize the disconnect between user intent, expectation, and AI execution.
+As AI tools continue to evolve, understanding its limitations, biases, and unpredictability remains crucial—especially in creative fields where human expectations don’t always align with machine logic.